 - Course by course transfer credits from regionally or nationally accredited institutions of higher learning will be evaluated on course content.
 Most courses that are comparable in content will be accepted. - Course must have the minimum number of credits to that of the Rasmussen College course. - Only courses completed with a grade of C or higher will be eligible for transfer credit. - Grade points from institutions other than Rasmussen College will not be computed in the Rasmussen College grade-point average.
-Gradepoint averages and grades from courses taken at any of the Rasmussen College campuses, which pertain to the current program, will be computed in the student's final grade-point average. - General education credits may be considered for transfer regardless of completion date. - Credits in information technology or computer science/ computer applications must have been earned within the previous three (3) years of the assessment date. - Associate Nursing Program (prefixes of PN/NU and NUR/PRN in Florida) will not accept any core course transfers.
-For Associate Nursing program only, there is a five (5) year limit on Anatomy & Physiology, Microbiology, Human Biology, and Nutrition courses.
-All grades must be C or higher.
+Gradepoint averages and grades from courses taken at any of the Rasmussen College campuses, which pertain to the current program, will be computed in the student's final grade-point average. - General education credits may be considered for transfer regardless of completion date. - Credits in information technology or computer science/ computer applications must have been earned within the previous three (3) years of the assessment date. - Associate Nursing Program will not accept any core course transfers (prefixes NUR/ PRN in Florida; prefixes PN/NU/NUR in Illinois.
+Minnesota and Wisconsin).

-- Health Sciences core courses as designated by course prefix, have a five (5) year transfer limit. - The following courses in the Medical Assisting Program are not transferable; MA 110 Clinical Skills I, MA145 Clinical Skills II, MA225 Laboratory Skills, and MA265 Medical Assisting Externship. - Transfer of credit for Medical Laboratory Technician and Surgical Technologist core courses (ML and ST prefixes) has a one (1) year limit.
+- Health Sciences core courses as designated by course prefix, have a five (5) year transfer limit. - The following courses in the Medical Assisting Program are not transferable; MA102 Introduction to Medical Assisting, MA110 Clinical Skills I, MA145 Clinical Skills II, MA225 Laboratory Skills, MA265 Medical Assisting Externship, and MA285 Medical Assisting Capstone. - Transfer of credit for Medical Laboratory Technician and Surgical Technologist core courses (ML and ST prefixes) has a one (1) year limit.
 Students who have completed similar course work that exceeds the one (1) year limit can test-out of the course. with a 73% or greater score on a course assessment.
 AllI transfers or test-outs into the Medical Laboratory Technician and Surgical Technology programs are based on program space availability. - Seminar Courses cannot be transferred in from another institution of higher learning. - For students in MN who enroll in the Law Enforcement Associate's, Law Enforcement Academic Certificate, or Law Enforcement Skills Certificate programs, transfer credits for law enforcement specific classes (J or LE prefixes) can only be accepted if the incoming course is from a regionally accredited college that is POST Board approved.
 Students who have credits that are not transferable are eligible to demonstrate competency by completing the course specific test out, if available.